 Brett graduated law school in 2003 from Denver University College of Law.
 While in law school, Colorado First Judicial District Court Judge L. Thomas Woodford hired Brett as a law clerk intern in 2003.
 After graduating law school, Brett worked as a law clerk for Judge Woodford.
 Then the City of Lakewood hired him as a municipal prosecutor in 2006.
 Later, Brett went on to teach American law at the University of Yeungnam in South Korea for a year.
 Before Brett began practicing personal injury law with John O’Connell and Sang Lee, he practiced civil law, including civil litigation, commercial law and real property law.

 Brett currently chairs the board for the Korean Academy of Colorado after serving the board as president for several years, a school that teaches Korean language and culture to Korean-Americans, Korean-American adoptees, and others who have a special connection to the Korean community.
 He also serves on the board for St. Anna’s Home, an assisted living facility in Aurora, facilitated by the Sisters of Charity Korean Chapter.
 In addition, he volunteers his time in June at the Korean Heritage Camp.

 Brett is proficient in the Korean language and is studying Spanish.
 Before law school, he has studied French at the Catholic University of the West in Angers, France.
 While teaching law at Yeungnam University, Brett studied Korean in the language school.

-Jonathan Wynne is an Associate in the Boston office, having clerked with the firm’s Aurora, Colorado offices for two years.
+Jonathan Wynne is an Associate in the Boston office.
+Jonathan clerked with the firm’s Aurora, Colorado office for two years.
 Jonathan is licensed to practice law in Massachusetts and focuses his practice on automobile collisions, slip and falls, and insurance bad faith.